-The great thing about both these states however is that with California for example, you get a mix of BOTH these things, whereas with Oregon, it’s more steriotypically “northern” and since I said I prefer northern nature, this is why I would say Oregon’s coast attracted me a LITTLE bit more to it.
+The great thing about both these states however is that with California for example, you get a mix of both these things, whereas with Oregon, it’s more stereo typically “northern” and since I said I prefer northern nature, this is why I would say Oregon’s coast attracted me a LITTLE bit more to it.

 I would love to know 2 things from you:

 1) If you’ve never been to either state’s coastal areas, just based on the photos I gave, which do you think is prettier?

 2) If you have been to these 2 states, which one do you prefer and are there any specific locations that I missed which you recommend I see the next time I go.

 Here are the specific areas I visited in both states:

 - Big Sur (and places like Mcway Falls there).

 - The Redwoods (these are literally on the coast too!).

 - San Francisco.
 I briefly visited this area and only saw the downtown area and the Golden Gate Bridge.